SeamusW/Phase-2-DSC-Project/README.md

 *Seamus Walsh and Daniel Gieseke | June 2, 2023*

 ## Overview
+King County, Washington boasts a dynamic real estate market with a variety of homes.
+With this project we took in data on homes sold within King County to understand which home features affect sale price.
+We not only included data from homes sold in the county, but included data on population, income, and geographic distances from select county features.
+Our aim with this project is to create a predictive model that will tell potential home buyers or home value assesors a predicted value of a home based on select features of a home.

 ## Project and Data Links
+<a href="https://github.com/SeamusW/Phase-2-DSC-Project/blob/main/King%20County%20Housing%20Data%20Exploratory%20Data%20Analysis.ipynb">Main Project File</a>

+<a href="TBD">Project Slide Deck</a>

+<a href="https://github.com/learn-co-curriculum/dsc-phase-2-project-v2-5/tree/main/data">Data Source: King County Housing Data</a>

+<a href="https://www.point2homes.com/US/Neighborhood/WA/King-County-Demographics.html">Data Source: US Census Bureau Data via Point2Homes.com</a>

 ## Business Understanding
 There are several factors that contribute to home prices: